Theo Todman's Web Page - Notes Pages

 - ISPE seemed no better than when I was involved last time.
 The Mensa SIGs seem active enough, but I didn’t have the time to contribute.

 - I re-joined ISPE1 yet again for the calendar year 2017, to see what was going on, and renewed for 2018.
-Membership is cheaper now Telicom is electronic, so I intend to let my membership continue – and have paid my $40 for 2019.
+Membership is cheaper – at $40 / year – now Telicom is electronic, so I’ve let my membership continue.

 - Society Details:-

-- For Mensa – see Mensa.
-In 2010 I joined, or re-joined, a bundle of societies, but did nothing.
+- Mensa: In 2010 I joined, or re-joined, a bundle of societies, but did nothing.

-- For ISPE – see ISPE.
-Since re-joining I have done nothing other than pay my dues and exchange friendly emails with a couple of old contacts.
+- ISPE: Since re-joining I have done nothing other than pay my dues and exchange friendly emails with a couple of old contacts.

 - For a site2 giving details of the various tests, and other Hi-Q information, see Uncommonly Difficult IQ Tests.
 The site doesn’t seem to have been updated since 2006.

-- See High-IQ Societies and their Tests for a site that gives the admission tests used for entry to ISPE and peer and “higher” societies (and which refers to the defunct site mentioned in the footnote above-mentioned).
+- See High-IQ Societies and their Tests for a site that gives the names of the admission tests used for entry to various Hi-Q societies.
+It used to include ISPE but since 2023 (or maybe earlier) it doesn’t (though it includes Mensa and TNS).

 - Between 1997 and 2001 I edited a newsletter (Commensal - Past Issues) in my capacity as secretary of the Philosophical Discussion Group of British Mensa.

-- I also edited "ISPE, Todman (Theo) - Under the Sycamore Tree: Correspondence Folder for the UK Members and Associates of ISPE" for a year.
+- I also edited Under the Sycamore Tree3: Correspondence Folder for the UK Members and Associates of ISPE for a year around about the same time.

 - My intention has been to participate in these societies just so far as doing so would support my other projects by way of stimulation and the opportunity for interaction.
 As such, most of the time recorded against this project could equally be recorded against others.

-- Progress (if any) in the current quarter can be obtained from the relevant section of my Summary Task List4, and YTD in the current & future “automatic” editions of this report.
+- Progress (if any) in the current quarter can be obtained from the HiQ section of my Summary Task List4, and YTD in the YTD Summary Task List5 report.

-- If I do find the time, I’ll be looking into:-
+- So, if I do find the time, I’ll be looking into:-

 - ISPE